iceeburr/AssetUploader/README.md

 **This simple [Python](https://www.python.org/) script will suit you if you want to upload a large amount of assets to Roblox.
 It uses a third-party library called [rblx-open-cloud](https://github.com/treeben77/rblx-open-cloud).
 Simply clone the repo, put your files inside the folder, change your `API_KEY` and you are good to go!
 The script will automatically save the IDs of each asset to an `output.txt` file.**

+### Notice

+**This repository recently got an update due to a change in the python library used.
+Make sure you use the latest version of the libraries you use, also please report any bugs and issues you might see.
+People with the old version of the python library will have an error if they use the new release.
+Make sure you stay to the latest version!
+That's all.
+Good luck!**

 ## Code Usage
 *For more in-depth documentation, refer to [this](https://devforum.roblox.com/t/video-player-v10-play-your-own-video-inside-roblox-full-resolution-fps-and-audio/2423381).*